How to Smoke a Turkey

 Our Test Kitchen's step-by-step guide for how to smoke a turkey will help you cook a juicy, flavorful bird for Thanksgiving dinner.

-Oven-roasted turkey is a Thanksgiving classic, but learning how to smoke a turkey is a great way to mix up your holiday cooking repertoire.
+Oven-roasted turkey is a Thanksgiving classic, but learning how to smoke a turkey is a great way to mix up your holiday menu.

-Smoking your turkey (and brining it beforehand) infuses the bird with sweet and smoky flavors, helps keep the meat juicy, and frees up oven space for all those other tasty Thanksgiving recipes.
-Plus, smoking your turkey in a grill or smoker is a great excuse to escape your hot kitchen and get outside to enjoy some crisp, fall air.
+Smoking your turkey (and brining it beforehand) infuses the bird with sweet and smoky flavors, helps keep the meat juicy and frees up oven space for all those other tasty Thanksgiving recipes.

 The Best Smoker for Smoked Turkey